Are you monitoring your brand’s Instagram metrics?

 #4: Engagement Per Follower

-You want your followers to check your page regularly and interact with your content.
+You want more profile visits from your followers regularly and interact with your content.

 So how do you go about improving this Instagram metric?
 What do you do to have a higher engagement per follower?